 - Intravenous iron supplementation

-- Chemotherapy administrations – the range of oral, peripheral intravenous, and central venous catheter administrations, performed according to national and international protocols.
+- Chemotherapy administrations: The range of oral, peripheral intravenous, and central venous catheter administrations are performed according to national and international protocols

 Pediatric bone marrow transplantations

-The Pediatric Hemato-oncology Department performs a full array of bone marrow transplants (BMT) for children, sourced by self-donated (autologous) marrow and peripheral blood donations and donations from a related or unrelated donor (allogeneic).
+The Pediatric Hemato-oncology Department performs a full array of bone marrow transplants (BMT) for children, sourced by self-donated (autologous) marrow, peripheral blood donations and donations from related or unrelated donors (allogeneic).

-Self-donated transplants are performed for malignant conditions, such as recurrent lymphoma, metastasizing bone cancers, high-risk neuroblastoma, and specific types of brain tumors.
+Self-donation transplants are performed for malignant conditions, such as recurrent lymphoma, metastasized bone cancers, high-risk neuroblastoma, and specific types of brain tumors.

-Allogeneic BMTs treat malignant diseases, such as hematologic (blood) cancers and non-malignant diseases, such as congenital immunodeficiency states, metabolic disorders, and hereditary blood diseases.
+Allogeneic BMTs treat malignant diseases, such as hematologic (blood) cancers and non-malignant diseases, such as congenital immunodeficiencies, metabolic disorders, and hereditary blood diseases